isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create-flashtalking.md

 feature: Ads
 exl-id:
 ---
-# Create Ads with Flashtalking
+# Create Ads with [!DNL Flashtalking]

-If you’d like to learn more about Advertising Cloud DSP's fee-based ad serving partnership with Flashtalking, contact adcloud-support@adobe.com for more information.
+If you’d like to learn more about Advertising Cloud DSP's fee-based ad serving partnership with [!DNL Flashtalking], contact [!DNL adcloud-support@adobe.com] for more information.